-I am Fr Daryl McCullough, an Anglican parish priest living in Western NSW.
-I am married with three children and am also a proud Aboriginal man and serve as the secretary of the National Aboriginal and Torres Strait Islander Anglican Council.
+I am Daryl - a Christian Priest/Minister living in regional NSW I am married with three children and am also a proud Aboriginal man.
+I have previously served for a decade in Anglican Parish ministry, and on the National Aboriginal and Torres Strait Islander Anglican Council and on the Steering Committee of the Anglican Indigenous Network.
+I am currently working in aged care chaplaincy.
 This blog is my space to express my personal view on anything and everything.
 But it will all be written through the lens of my faith as a priest who is both catholic and evangelical.

 Catholic and Evangelical?